mannymerino/bci-calendar/README.md

 If you would like to include a center color, toggle the `Diverging` slider to `On` and specify a `Center Color`.
 You can also specify a `Center Value` if desired.
 ![Diverging Colors](assets/bci-calendar-diverging-colors.png "Diverging Colors")
 ### Selection Interaction
 The visual includes selection interaction functionality.
 Clicking on one or more days in the calendar visual will update the selection in other visuals on the page accordingly.
-Conversely, selections made in other visuals on the page will also update the selection withing the calendar as appropriate.
+Conversely, selections made in other visuals on the page will also update the selection within the calendar as appropriate.

 ![Selection Interaction](assets/bci-calendar-selection-interaction.png "Selection Interaction")
 ### Tooltips